 It can be concluded that supplementing probiotic caused significant enhancement in the anatomical characteristics of Akar Putra chicken digestive system.
 The study demonstrated that supplementing prepared probiotic with daily drinking water at rate 2:1 (2 gram PP/ 1 litter tap water) has high significant and explicit impact on the exploratory birds.
 That will support the concept of increasing the numbers of useful bacteria in the gastrointestinal tract because of probiotic.
 Also, that will lead to increase the bacterial enzymes concentration which have big role in the diet metabolism.
-The morphometrical structures of GIT will developme sorption function.
+The morphometrical structures of GIT will development as a consequence to increase its absorption function.